MicrosoftDocs/connected-spaces/articles/data-privacy.md

 - Confidence score for the detection

-The AI inferencing requires only images to be streamed from customers’ cameras.
-No video footage leaves the customer's premises and no video data is stored on the edge gateway or sent to the Connected Spaces cloud.
-The AI data inferencing is performed locally in memory on the Connected Spaces edge gateway without storing video footage.
+The AI data inferencing is performed locally in memory on the Connected Spaces edge device while allowing for the option to store video footage for the customer to manage in their Microsoft Dataverse instance.
 The data inferencing occurs near real-time.

-This inferenced data is then sent to the Connected Spaces cloud for further processing and aggregation with other customer business data and configuration data to deliver insights that are accessible via the Connected Spaces web app.
+This inferenced data is then sent to the Connected Spaces service for further processing and aggregation with other customer business data and configuration data to deliver insights that are accessible via the Connected Spaces web app.

 Customer data processed in the Connected Spaces cloud is used to provide customers with the Connected Spaces service, including by providing insights about retail locations, and also to improve and troubleshoot the Connected Spaces cloud service and other operations incident to delivering the services (for example, managing your account, internal reporting, and improving core functionality such as privacy and accessibility).
-The customer may delete the data at any time.
+The customer may delete the data at any time in thier Microsoft Dataverse instance.
 While Dynamics 365 Connected Spaces is still in a preview phase, some privacy measures may differ from controls in place for Microsoft commercial cloud services.
 However, for any personal data sent to the Connected Spaces cloud service, Microsoft provides the contractual commitments required by Article 28 of the GDPR.
 For more information, see [Privacy and Personal Data for Microsoft Dynamics 365 and GDPR Overview](https://docs.microsoft.com/dynamics365/get-started/gdpr/).

 Shoppers and employees may have privacy questions related to data collected and processed by retail stores.
 Connected Spaces customers can refer to the best practices outlined in our guides ([Communicate with shoppers](communication-plan.md) and [Communicate with employees](employee-plan.md)) as they consider how to effectively communicate about data used by Connected Spaces.